 After locating the library book through the library catalog, simply click the “Request OSU Item” button.
-You will be asked for your name, ID number, and to select where to have an item sent.
+You will be asked for your name and ID number, and you'll need to select where to have an item sent.

 Can I have library items delivered to my office?